Coffee and Cocoa Soap Recipe (Chocolate Soap with Coffee and Egg)

-Learn how to make this natural coffee and cocoa soap recipe with egg yolk for natural natural nourishing skin care.
-An easy egg yolk soap recipe for natural skin care, this homemade coffee and cocoa soap recipe boasts rich, thick lather — and it’s palm free!
+Learn how to make this coffee and cocoa soap recipe.
+This natural soap is made with fresh brewed coffee, cocoa powder and egg yolk to cleanse, nourish and condition skin.
+An easy chocolate soap recipe for natural skin care, this homemade soap recipe boasts rich, thick lather — and it’s palm free!
 Learn how to make this cold process soap recipe to use as part of your skin care routine for natural beauty.
-It’s the perfect hydrating homemade soap recipe for dry skin relief or for sensitive skin.
+It’s the perfect hydrating homemade body bar for dry skin relief or for sensitive skin.

-This homemade coffee and cocoa soap recipe is made with fresh strong brewed coffee, unsweetened cocoa powder and an entire egg for a luxurious feeling soap with a rich, thick lather.
-Plus it’s palm free!
+This homemade coffee and cocoa soap recipe is made with fresh strong brewed coffee, unsweetened cocoa powder.
+I also threw in an entire egg to give this homemade soap a luxurious feel and a rich, thick lather.
+Not only are these soap bars wonderful for skin, but this natural chocolate soap recipe is also formulate to be palm free!

 Since making homemade coffee soap in 2015, I’ve been dying to make another.
 My homemade coffee soap recipe was, and still is, one of my most favorite homemade soap recipes of all time.
-This time around I also wanted to add cocoa powder for a coffee and cocoa soap recipe.
+This time around I also wanted to add cocoa powder for a cocoa power soap recipe with coffee.
 At the last minute, and probably because I was craving brownies at the time, I decided to add a whole egg to this recipe as well.

 In the same year I formulated my coffee soap recipe, I also made my first egg soap!
 Also making my list of favorite soap recipes of all time, my homemade egg soap recipe calls for two egg yolks.
 So I figured I’d mix it up a bit this go round and simply used an entire egg!

-Want to make your own coffee and cocoa soap with egg?
+Want to make your own coffee and cocoa soap recipe with egg?
 Here’s how!

 Coffee and Cocoa Soap Recipe with Egg